 THIS PAGE WILL BE UPDATED WITH ANY INFORMATION RELEVANT TO THE IMPACT OF COVID-19 ON THE MOUNT MARTY CAMPUS AS IT IS RELEASED.

-Although offices continue to serve our academic community, all outside visitors to our Yankton campus must schedule an appointment via phone at 605-668-1545 prior to coming to campus.
+Although offices will be open and continuing to serve our academic community, all outside visitors to our Yankton campus are asked to schedule an appointment via phone at 605-668-1545 prior to coming to campus.

 "During this challenging time, the health and safety of everyone who studies and works at Mount Marty College remains our top priority," said President Marc Long.
 "I have been heartened by the commitment of faculty and students to move classes online and make the best of this situation.
 The biggest concern we are hearing is that students miss seeing their friends, faculty and staff in person.
 I completely understand that sentiment because it is at the heart of our Benedictine idea of community.
 Everyone at Mount Marty looks forward to the time we can be together again.
 In the meantime, let's continue to pray for a quick end to the pandemic."